beerose/blog/content/posts/translating-jira-to-javascript/post.md

 updated: 2020-08-26
 ---

 No, it's not.
 It's about solving problems.
 And yes, we mostly do this by writing code.
 But there's an emphasis on solving problems, not on writing code.
 We're not there to blindly rewrite tickets to code.
-We're here to think about how to solve issues, and then solving them by writing code, or not.
+We're there to think about how to solve issues, and then solve them with code or not.

 ### The Problem